 Where the modelling exercise was rather abstruse to me, the second half is where things get really interesting.
-He first offers the briefest of reviews of humanity’s impact on the planet, stressing repeatedly just how insanely fast, in just mere decades, we have increased our standard of living and, with it, extraction of natural resources.
+He first offers the briefest of reviews of humanity’s impact on the planet, stressing repeatedly just how insanely fast, just mere decades, we have increased our standard of living and, with it, extraction of natural resources.
 Then he applies his model to get some very rough numbers for optimal population size, with most estimates falling somewhere between 1.5 to 3.5 billion people.
 This agrees with earlier work by Paul Ehrlich and co-authors, as well as the recent limit of 3 billion championed by Christopher Tucker.

 Dasgupta is frank about the model simplifications made up to this point and the crudeness of some the estimates of our impact on the biosphere.
 But, as he points out, “What matters […] is not the exact figure but whether the footprint exceeds 1.
 On that there should be little question” (p.
 105).
-Indeed, and for a fuller picture I refer readers to Vaclav Smil’s Harvesting the Biosphere, the recent Humans versus Nature, and the forthcoming Cataclysms.
-The same hockey stick shape that characterises the graph of atmospheric carbon dioxide concentration against time shows up for a broad class of other geochemical signatures.
+Indeed, and for a fuller picture I refer readers to Vaclav Smil’s Harvesting the Biosphere, the recent Humans versus Nature, and my review of Cataclysms.
+The same hockey stick patternhockey stick shape that characterises the graph of atmospheric carbon dioxide concentration against time shows up in a broad class of other geochemical signatures.
 This is why stratigraphers are trying to get the term Anthropocene formally recognized.
 This pressure on the biosphere is also feeding into what is now widely called the sixth mass extinction (notably, Dasgupta was co-editor on Biological Extinction, published in the same year as this book).

 There are three other things that Dasgupta writes worth mentioning here.
 First is his invocation of the economic concept of externalities.
 These are positive or negative consequences that our actions have for others that are not accounted for.
 An example of a negative externality is global warming caused by the burning of fossil fuels.
 We, its consumers, are not paying the cost of global warming which is instead inflicted on both existing and future people.
 Dasgupta argues this applies just as much for reproduction: adding another human being to an already overburdened planet has costs for all future people.
 For most, life is so sacrosanct that nobody wants to discuss this, and applying this kind of cold calculus is still taboo.
 High time somebody broached that topic.